codmccabe/Math1431/doc/chapter4/42.md

 :::
 ::::

-Something to rememeber when it comes to the base of the exponent.
+Something to remember when it comes to the base of the exponent.

 $$ -2^2\ne (-2)^2 $$